AgeOfLearning/todo-app/routes/step-1/README.md

 ```

 _You can also follow along with the source code from this repo: https://github.com/AgeOfLearning/todo-app.<br>
-Each section will have a corresponding route corresponding to each stage of the tutorial._
+Each section will have a corresponding branch that you can checkout_

-## Step 1
+## Getting started

-_The code for this section is in `routes/step-1` folder in the todo app repo referenced above._
+_The code for this section is in `routes/step-1` folder in the todo app repo referenced above_

-We'll start with a naive approach without a store for state or form validation so we can learn the simple concepts first and layer up the complexity as required.
+We'll startout with a naive approach without a store for state or form validation so we can learn the simple concepts first and layer up the complexity as required.
 We'll still need to think about the state though.
-For now let's just add the `todos`, `todosCount` and `todoDescription` properties to our home page component and initialize those default values in the constructor.
+For now let's just add `filteredTodos`, `todosCount` and `todoDescription` properties to our home page component and initialize those default values in the constructor.
+We choose the `filteredTodos` name since later we will add the option of filtering the todos.
 The `todoDescription` will hold the text value of the current todo in our add todo form.

 <!-- prettier-ignore -->
 ```javascript